grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   # CLI flag: -query-frontend.grpc-client-config.tls-insecure-skip-verify
   [tls_insecure_skip_verify: <boolean> | default = false]

-# (advanced) List of network interface names to look up when finding the
+# (advanced) Name of network interface to read address from.
+This address is
-# instance IP address.
-This address is sent to query-scheduler and querier,
+# sent to query-scheduler and querier, which uses it to send the query response
-# which uses it to send the query response back to query-frontend.
+# back to query-frontend.
-# CLI flag: -query-frontend.instance-interface-names
+# CLI flag: -frontend.instance-interface-names
-[instance_interface_names: <list of string> | default = [eth0 en0]]
+[instance_interface_names: <list of string> | default = [<private network interfaces>]]

-# (advanced) IP address to advertise to the querier (via scheduler) (default is
+# (advanced) IP address to advertise to querier (via scheduler) (resolved via
-# auto-detected from network interfaces).
+# interfaces by default).
-# CLI flag: -query-frontend.instance-addr
+# CLI flag: -frontend.instance-addr
 [address: <string> | default = ""]

 # (advanced) Port to advertise to querier (via scheduler) (defaults to
 # server.grpc-listen-port).
-# CLI flag: -query-frontend.instance-port
+# CLI flag: -frontend.instance-port
 [port: <int> | default = 0]

 # (advanced) Split queries by an interval and execute in parallel.
 You should